Z323323/Quadratic-residues/README.md

  ## Tonelli-Shanks root square algorithm

  <p>
-   This section refers to [https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm] entirely.
+   This section refers to [https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm] (not entirely, the proof is different).

    In the previous sections we faced the problem of knowing whether a number is a quadratic residue or not, and many conditions involved in the process of understanding it.
 Now we want to actually compute $R$ where